marioal9806/easyscript/README.md

 # easyscript

 Easyscript is a BASIC based programming language written using PLY parsing tools for Python.
-It has a simple, straightforward syntax with just enough capabilites for someone who is starting to program.
+It has a simple, straightforward syntax with just enough capabilites for people to use it as a first approach to programming.

 ## Implementation

+### tokrules.py

+This module declares the class **MyLexer**.
+It describes all the tokens and reserved words available in the language.
+An instance of the MyLexer class is used to build the parser.

+### parserules.py

+This module delcares the grammar rules for the language within a class called MyParser.
+The functions declared contain all the translation actions for the instructions in the code.
+It leverages the tokens processed by the previous module.

+### easyscript.py

+This module builds the parser for the program by declaring an instance of the MyParser class.
+A text document with the actual code of the program is passed as argument to this module to begin the execution.
+Three stages correspond to this process:
+- Parsing (identify all the tokens and its semantics in the source code).
+- Translating (generating the instructions to execute).
+- Execution (run the program).

+---
+## Syntax

-## Program Structure
+### Program Structure

-## Variable Declaration
+### Variable Declaration

-## Assignment instruction
+### Assignment instruction

-## Arithmetic operations
+### Arithmetic operations

-## Logic operations
+### Logic operations

-## Procedures
+### Procedures

-## Conditional Statements
+### Conditional Statements

-## Loops
+### Loops

-## Dimensioned Variables
+### Dimensioned Variables

+---
+## Code Examples
+### Calculate the factorial of a number:

+### Add and Multiply Matrices: